niessner/Matterport/README.md

 Manually specified annotations:
 - cameras = camera extrinsics for manually chosen good view(s)
-- house_floorplans = manually drawn floorplans with region labels
+- region_segmentations = manually specified floorplans with instance and semantic category labels
-- object_segmentations = manually specified object instance and category labels for surfaces of a 3D mesh
+- object_segmentations = manually specified object instance and semantic category labels for surfaces of a 3D mesh

+Task specific data:
+- view_overlap_data = computed overlaps (loop closures) between pairs of views within the same house

 Details about each of these data directories follow.